Would you like Allergy Relief,

 your health care professional regarding the appropriateness of these herbs and

-nutrients for your allergy condition, before you start taking them.
+nutrients for your condition, before you start taking them.
 If your doctor is not familiar

 with these natural allergy relief options, refer him or her to this site.
 I will update this

-page as more information is available regarding natural options for asthma.
+page as more information is available regarding natural alternatives.

 Eat more cold water fish with high content of fish oils.
 Fish oils have